 - Poorly fitted shoes - usually the result of wearing shoes that are too short.
 Many people have second toes that are longer than their big toes.
 If they wear shoes sized to fit the big toe, the second toe has to bend to fit into the shoe - causing mallet toe.
 High-heeled shoes with pointed toes are also a major cause of claw toes.

 - Highly arched feet.

 - Tendon imbalance.
 When the foot cannot function normally, the tendons may stretch or tighten to compensate, leading to toe deformities.

 This should include neurovascular evaluation and appreciation of muscle bulk/wasting.

-- Assess the degree of metatarsophalangeal (MTP) hyperextension and proximal interphalangeal (PIP) flexion.
+- Assess the degree of MTP hyperextension and PIP flexion.

-- Are the claw toes flexible or fixed?
+- Establish whether the claw toes are flexible or fixed:

 - This should be performed with the ankle in plantar flexion and dorsiflexion.

 - If the claw toe deformity disappears with plantar flexion then the deformity is considered flexible.

 - Apply pressure underneath the metatarsal heads and note the degree of correction.

 - Assess the patient whilst he or she is walking barefoot:

 - Note whether the clawing becomes worse during walking; in stance phase vs swing phase.